MackieLoeffel/avr-vm/README.md

 4. For running the tests and compiling C-Code and assembler to AVR bytecode, `gcc-avr` is needed.
 It can be installed either from
     <http://www.atmel.com/tools/ATMELAVRTOOLCHAINFORLINUX.aspx>
-    or on Ubuntu/Debian/BashOnWindows using
+    or on Ubuntu / Debian / BashOnWindows using
-    `sudo apt-get install gcc-avr`
+    `sudo apt-get install gcc-avr binutils-avr avr-libc`
-    If you are using a different distribution, you can probably find an equivalent package there.
+    If you are using a different distribution, you can probably find an equivalent packages there.

 ## Usage

 You can execute the VM using the following command:
 `cargo run --release -- ./test/boardtest/boardtest.bin`

-All bytes, which are written to `UDR` by the microcontroller, are displayed in the console.

 You can exucute a different binary by changing `./test/boardtest/boardtest.bin`.